 Q: And most importantly, what should I wear?

 A: The cute gals uniform is sundress and cowboy boots.
 In fact, that signature look adds to the overall wonder of the place, so please do wear it if it sounds like you.
 If not, I suggest natural fibers, layers, hats, sunscreen, big earrings, a little backpack type bag and PRACTICAL shoes.
 My own style is a low key version of the above (I think I get better prices that way but then again I’ve never tried a flirty sundress).
-Men, a t-shirt and cargo shorts are perfect — that way you can stash the water bottles for yourself and your date!
+Men, a t-shirt and cargo shorts are perfect — that way you can stash the water bottles!

 Q: But I don’t really like antiques.